How to defend yourself against discrimination in the workplace

 Discrimination is linked to the duty to treat all employees equally.
 This should be applied throughout the employment process, as discrimination in the labour market can occur right from the advertisement or job interview.

 So far, we can see advertisements that include gender discrimination, i.e. directly encourage, for example, a young woman or a strong man to apply for a position.
-Such requirements may be justified if we are looking for dancers for a ballet company or, on the other hand, a worker for work with heavy loads (which is forbidden to women according to the Labour Code) or work at heights such as window cleaning, painting facades, cutting down trees, repairing roofs, etc., which requires special climbing equipment and poses an increased risk of injury, etc.
+Such requirements may be justified if we are looking for dancers for a ballet company or, on the other hand, for a worker for work with heavy loads (which is prohibited for women according to the Labour Code) or work at heights such as window cleaning, painting facades, cutting down trees, repairing roofs, etc., which requires special climbing equipment and poses an increased risk of injury, etc.

 However, when it comes to positions such as nurses (brothers) or assistant directors (assistants), we should not automatically discriminate against men by only looking for women in the advertisement.
 The same applies to typically male occupations such as drivers, technicians or couriers.
 The fact that we naturally get a gender predominance in the selection process is a different matter.